 “I work as a custodian.”
 “I have a job.
 I help with the mail.”
 “I work at Walmart.” …Said with immense pride by people Langley serves

 However, in order to experience success in the workplace, a person must first be proficient in certain life skills that make him/her employable.
 Included among these skills are: managing daily routines to ensure proper rest, nutrition and punctuality, plus navigating the transportation system (bus, van, etc.) to and from work.
-This is where our counselors have the greatest impact—teaching and reinforcing these life skills so that people can reach their potential.
+This is where our DSPs have the greatest impact—teaching and reinforcing these life skills so that people can reach their potential.